wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-arm-with-sql-database-provision.md

 ### serverLocation

 The location of the database server.
-For best performance, this location should be the same as the location of the web site.
+For best performance, this location should be the same as the location of the web app.

     "serverLocation": {
       "type": "string"